-The maximum loan amount is \$250,000 per SME (excluding fees).
-The Government guarantee of up to 50 per cent of the impaired loan applies to both principal and interest, and fees in accordance with the Deed of Guarantee.
+The maximum loan amount is \$1,000,000 per SME (excluding fees).
+The Government guarantee of up to 50 per cent of the impaired loan applies to both principal and interest (or amounts in the nature of interest), and fees in accordance with the Phase 2 Deed of Guarantee.